solidjs/solid-docs-legacy/langs/en/guides/typescript.md

 ---
 title: TypeScript
-description: Tips for typing Solid code
+description: Tips for using Solid with TypeScript
-sort: 4
+sort: 3
 ---
 # TypeScript